Hawker Hurricane: Defence of Malta

 The increasing number of British aircraft on the island, at last, prompted the Italians to employ German Junkers Ju 87 dive bombers to try to destroy the airfields.
 Finally, in an attempt to overcome the stiff resistance put up by these few aircraft, the Luftwaffe took up base on the Sicilian airfields, only to find that Malta was not an easy target.
 After numerous attacks on the island over the following months, and the arrival of an extra 23 Hurricanes at the end of April 1941, and a further delivery a month later, the Luftwaffe left Sicily for the Russian Front in June that year.

 As Malta was situated on the increasingly important sea supply route for the North African campaign, the Luftwaffe returned with a vengeance for a second assault on the island at the beginning of 1942.
-It was not until March, when the onslaught was at its height, that 15 Spitfires arrived from the carrier to bolster the defence, but many of the new aircraft were lost on the ground and the Hurricane bore the brunt of the early fighting until further reinforcements arrived.
+Not until March, when the onslaught was at its height, did 15 Spitfires arrive from the carrier to bolster the defence, but many of the new aircraft were lost on the ground, and the Hurricane bore the brunt of the early fighting until further reinforcements arrived.